Further information

 Daniel Stekhoven is the Managing Director of NEXUS Personalized Health Technologies at ETH Zurich.
 NEXUS is a core facility dedicated to enable and accelerate biomedical research and development projects.
 Daniel studied Mathematics at the universities of Basel and Zurich.
 He received a PhD in Statistics/Mathematics from ETH Zurich.
 Before he designed and launched NEXUS in 2015, he worked in his own statistical consulting company.
 Daniel has always had a penchant for teaching and coaching.
 Since 2013 he has been teaching statistics to undergraduate students, always trying to infect his audience with his enthusiasm for the topic.
 Daniel is passionate about rigorous data analysis, reproducibility and simply getting things done.

-Daniel Stekhoven is lecturer in the short course Essential Statistics for Medicine / short course From Clinical Problem to Research Question and Modern Study Concepts / CAS ETH in Digital Clinical Trials.
+Daniel Stekhoven is lecturer in the short course Essential Statistics for Medicine / short course The Power of Study Design/ CAS ETH in Digital Clinical Trials.

 JavaScript has been disabled in your browser